lalawue/LWTheme/README.md

 - gradientColor
 - font family and size
 - image or tint image
-- attributed string
+- attributed string foreground/background color

-please take a grance at screenshot, and more refers to source code.
+also provide a simple way to add the theme/skin ability for other UI element.

 # ScreenShot